 Click here for opening remarks by Dr. Gerson.

-This course earns 8 CE credits.
+This course earns 8 continuing education credits.
 The Institute of Advanced Psychological Studies is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Institute of Advanced Psychological Studies maintains responsibility for this program and its content.

 There is no commercial support or other potential conflicts of interest for this program, presentation, or instructor.